 Sometimes we don't really need to print the document to hardcopy, but we want an electronic version.
 It is an easy way to make an Operating-System-independent document that we can send to our colleagues or put on the web.
 It is useful also for web pages and email messages that we want to be able to look at later and may not remember the URL or may have deleted the original email.
-Simply choose the PDF button at the bottom, give the file a good name and save it in a place where you can find it.
-Here we are looking at the Education Webserver and printing it to PDF.
+Simply choose "Save as PDF," give the file a good name and save it in a place where you can find it.
+Here we are looking at this document and "saving to PDF."